Frequently Asked Questions

 Devices under the same account, same physical address and same IP address will be considered to be at the same address.
 Subscription fees for additional devices beyond two units will be priced at $15/year.

-Broadcasters may decide to copy protect ATSC 3.0 broadcasts, as specified by the ATSC, in the future.
-Our goal is to allow all M1 units to be upgradeable to support copy protected broadcasts.
-At this time we believe that we will be able to upgrade all shipped units by offering swap-out replacement units.
-A round-trip shipping charge will apply.
-We are still researching and implementing this feature upgrade and will provide additional details soon.
+Some broadcasters have started to use content security with ATSC 3.0 broadcasts, as specified by ATSC.
+Content security is also referred to as DRM or encryption or copy protection.
+Our goal is to allow all M1 units to be upgradeable to support broadcasts with secure content.
+At this time, we believe that we will be able to upgrade all shipped units either via software update or by offering swap-out replacement units.
+A round-trip shipping charge will apply in case we have to do swap-out replacements.
+As of early April 2023, ZapperBox devices are successfully decoding live signals with content security in our Tampa lab.
+We are now working to complete this implementation and the associated certification process.

 We had offered 3 years of free DVR subscription, valued at $60, to customers who purchased or ordered their devices before July 5, 2022.
 This credit will appear in your 'My Account' soon.
 The three year period will start when we make DVR software available via auto update, not when you actually start using it.
-The $60 value of the 3-year subscription may not be used for guide data or any other subscriptions we may offer in the future.
+The $60 original value of the 3-year DVR subscription may not be used for any other subscriptions we may offer in the future.

 When you press the red power button on the remote control, the ZapperBox does not really turn off.
 It goes into standby (red light).
 During this time the HDMI output is turned off but all other internal functions keep working.
 In standby mode, a single-tuner box does channel scans to update guide data.
 A dual-tuner box is continuously using the second tuner to do channel scans whether it is on or in standby.
 Therefore, it is more important to put a single tuner box in standby and not so much a dual-tuner box.
 Putting a box in standby does not save any power.